-My Asian family, like many of East Asian descent, tends to have a sensitive sweet tooth when it comes to desserts.
+My Asian family, like others, tends to have a sensitive sweet tooth when it comes to desserts.
 "Not too sweet" is always the rule and is also the highest of compliments.

-Chinese bakeries only sell one type of tiered cake that's comparable to American cake: the steamed sponge cake (or chiffon cake, which is the American version of sponge cake but with oil as the fat ingredient).
+Chinese bakeries only sell one type of tiered cake that's comparable to American cake: the steamed sponge cake or chiffon cake.
 You will seldom find any other cake on display.
 From birthdays to graduations to weddings, it is your only option.
-It is a yellow cake with white whipped cream and fruits.
-I would describe it as light, fluffy, and refreshing.
+It is an egg-y, yellow cake with white whipped cream and fruits.
+I would describe it as light, fluffy, refreshing, and "not too sweet."
 I never really feel guilty eating a second (or third) slice.

-This is my tried, true, and tested recipe for "Chinese bakery cake" (or "dahn goh").
-I researched a few online, chose one, modified it, and here it is.
+This is my tried, true, and tested recipe for "Chinese bakery cake" (or "gai dahn goh").
+I first found one online here, tested & modified it several times, and here it is.
 In the past 6 months, I've baked this 3 times for my niece's, mom's, and boyfriend's grandmother's birthdays.
 Even my mom (my biggest supporter yet criticizer) has given this cake a thumbs up!
 Although traditional Chinese cakes are steamed in a wok, this recipe calls for it to be baked in an oven.
 Call this a Chinese-American cake, if you will!

 1 1/2 c. cake flour, sifted